These are some bad college application essay #FAILs waiting to happen.

 The devil’s advocate

-Being incendiary and controversial for the sake of being incendiary and controversial has never been a good way to win hearts or minds.
+Being controversial for the sake of being controversial has never been a good way to win hearts or minds.
 Your future college is looking for thoughtful, passionate students, not shock jocks.

 Instead: Write about your experience on the school’s debate team.